seL4/docs/seL4 Tutorial 2.rst

 After bootstrap, the kernel hands over control to to an init thread.
 This thread receives a structure from the kernel that describes all the resources available on the machine.
 This structure is called the  BootInfo structure.
 It includes information on all IRQs, memory, and IO-Ports (x86).
 This structure also tells the init thread where certain important capability references are.
 This step is teaching you how to obtain that structure.

+Note that when you run the example, you should get a message similar to:
+{{{
+6 untypeds of size 29
+hello-2: main@main.c:132 [Cond failed: allocman == NULL]
+Failed to initialize alloc manager.
+Memory pool sufficiently sized?
+Memory pool pointer valid?
+}}}
+until Task 4, where you set up memory management.

 https://github.com/seL4/seL4/blob/release/libsel4/include/sel4/bootinfo_types.h

 === TASK 2 ===

 The "Simple" library is one of those you were introduced to in the slides: you need to initialize it with some default state before using it.

 https://github.com/seL4/seL4_libs/blob/master/libsel4simple-default/include/simple-default/simple-default.h